siit-dev/locations-map/README.md

 | `focusOnHover`         | `false`       | Scroll to the hovered store on the map when hovering on the store in the list |
 | `filters`              | `[]`          | The initial set of active filters                                             |
 | `icon`                 |               | the icon to use, or a callback                                                |

+The settings can also be added directly on the `locations-map-container` element, inside a `data-settings` attribute (you should put a valid JSON here).
+The order of "precedence" for the settings are: 1) the default settings; 2) the settings added as `data-settings`; 3) the settings set directly when creating the `LocationsMap` object.

 The `icon` parameter can accept a callback to dynamically set the icon (for example, if you have different types or different icons if stores are selected).